 Watch this video to learn the three tips in more details:

-If you want to know more about how to manage your spinal (neck and back), nerve and joint pain, join my free community where we run regular trainings on simple solutions to manage neck and back pain along with other common problems such as mid back pain, posture tips, tennis elbow pain, jaw pain, ankle pain, etc.
+If you want to know more about how to manage your cervicogenic headaches, join my free community where you can access the free training on "Simple Solutions to Manage your Cervicogenic Headaches" and many more trainings on how to manage neck/back pain, mid back pain, posture tips, tennis elbow pain, jaw pain, ankle pain, etc.

 If you like this blog and want to be notified about new blogs as soon as they are published, subscribe to my mailing list below.